That dollar amount results from a 31.9% increase from $9.4 billion five years earlier in 2018.

 - Servicios Aéreos Profesionales (airliner)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Dominican Republic’s unemployment rate averaged 6.442% for 2022, down from an average 7.351% in 2021 according to the International Monetary Fund.
+Dominican Republic’s unemployment rate averaged 6.2% for 2023, up from an average 5.293% in 2022 according to International Monetary Fund statistics.

 Dominican Republic’s capital city is Santo Domingo, officially named Santo Domingo de Guzmán.